 Directory » DAE SEOK CHAI

-Dr. Dae Seok Chai is an Associate Professor of Human Resource Development in the School of Education and Human Development at Texas A&M University.
+Dr. Dae Seok Chai is an Associate Professor of Human Resource Development in the College of Education and Human Development at Texas A&M University.

 Within his three research interests—expatriation effectiveness, international HRD, and workforce development in postsecondary STEM education, Dr. Chai has been a proactive and passionate researcher with multiple refereed journal articles and book chapters.
-As an expert in workforce development and program evaluation, he has also been engaged in interdisciplinary collaborations with STEM scholars around the world while he has secured multiple funding sources, including the National Science Foundation.
-Dr. Chai has also been a proactive and passionate researcher, with multiple refereed journal articles in Human Resource Development Quarterly, Human Resource Development Review, Human Resource Development International, The Learning Organization, Asia Pacific Journal of Management, and others.
+As an expert in workforce development and program evaluation, he has also been engaged in interdisciplinary collaborations with STEM scholars around the world, and he has secured multiple funding sources, including the National Science Foundation.

 Dr. Chai has taught courses in Foundations in Organizational Change Leadership, Organizational Culture and Globalization, Principles of HRD, Training and Development, Organization Development, and Statistics I & II.
-He has been invited as a guest lecturer and keynote speaker by diverse academic and professional organizations.
+He has been invited as a guest lecturer and keynote speaker by diverse academic and professional organizations around the world (e.g., Japan, South Korea, Thailand, Taiwan, Vietnam, and the U.S.).
 His consulting work spans a variety of industries (e.g., Hyundai Automobile, Korean Ministry of Employment and Labor, Korea Educational Development Institute, Korea Polytech) where he has designed training programs focused on change management and cultural diversity.

 Dr. Chai received a B.S.Ed. in Business Education from the University of Georgia, a M.Ed. in Human Resource Development from the University of Minnesota, and a Ph.D. in Human Resource Development from Texas A&M University.
 During his academic training, he also obtained several certificates of a) Advanced Research Methods, b) GPHR (Global Professional in Human Resources), c) College Teaching, d) Adult Education, and e) Educator Certificate.